Connect with us

 They will also set up 200 units (Siaya Housing Phase 1) in Siaya, 100 units (Narok Infill Housing Phase 1) in Narok, 100 units (Kajiado Infill Housing Phase 1) in Kajiado, 200 units (Pumwani Housing Phase 3) in Nairobi, and 200 units (Meru Tuntu) in Meru.

-The government will make public land available to the joint venture partners for construction of the housing units.
+The government will make public land available to joint venture partners for the construction of housing units.
 This will result in a direct benefit to homeowners in that the cost of land shall not be factored into the selling price of the houses.

 “By availing land to the project at no cost, the government makes it possible for homeowners to purchase tastefully designed, decent, and adequate housing at costs of as low as Sh1 million in some of the most attractive locations,” the state department said.